 He seems to really love it, and you know what?
 I LOVE that.
-I love the “Hip Hop” design on the back (which is part of this month’s Fresh Cut SVG Bundle, by the way!!
-UPDATE: The spring bundle has ended, but you can get the hip hop design in my svg shop here and check out the current bundle here.), but probably my very favorite part of this little t-shirt is the multi-colored, layered bunny on the front.
+I love the “Hip Hop” design on the back, but probably my very favorite part of this little t-shirt is the multi-colored, layered bunny on the front.
 You can get both of these cute bunny cut file designs in my cut file shop.

 This guy is made with for different kinds of heat transfer vinyl including flocked (fuzzy) and metallic!
 It makes for a pretty awesome looking bunny.
 I thought it would be helpful to share a detailed tutorial all about layering heat transfer vinyl, and this little bunny is going to help us do just that!

 DIY Hip Hop Bunny Boy’s Easter Shirt Supplies:

 - My Hip Hop and Sunglasses Bunny Cut Files

 - Plain T-Shirt (I got mine from Target)